CAN YOU PASS THE IRAN QUIZ?

 -Few would “deny that the 1953 coup in Iran set off a series of unintended consequences.
 Its most direct result was to give Mohammad Reza Shah the chance to become dictator.
 He received enormous amounts of aid from the United States–more than $1 billion in the decade following the coup–but his oppressive rule turned Iranians against him.
 In 1979 their anger exploded in a shattering revolution led by Islamic fundamentalists.”

-When President Carter allowed the deposed Shah to enter the U.S., Iranian radicals, with “the blessing of their new leaders,…stormed the American embassy in Tehran and held fifty-two American diplomats hostage for more than fourteen months….The hostage-takers remembered that when the Shah fled into exile in 1953, CIA agents working at the American embassy had returned him to his throne.
+When President Carter allowed the deposed Shah to enter the U.S., Iranian radicals “stormed the American embassy in Tehran and held fifty-two American diplomats hostage for more than fourteen months….The hostage-takers remembered that when the Shah fled into exile in 1953, CIA agents working at the American embassy had returned him to his throne.
 Iranians feared that history was about to repeat itself.”
 They thus acted to prevent another coup.

 The Iranian Revolution and hostage episode “led the United States to support Iraq in its long and horrific war with Iran…Within Iran, it strengthened the most militant elements in the revolutionary coalition.”